 National parks and other pristine areas are environmentally sensitive and are in need of a mode of transport that is quiet, has zero impact on the environment, and can travel long ranges on a single charge while towing equipment.
 The Greenland Ice Cap is such an area; absorbing chemicals in the atmosphere like a sponge.
 National Science and Forestry's Summit Station is performing research on these chemicals that may be measured in only parts per billion.
-Thus, a mode of transport that has zero emissions has been sought after for many years.
+Many of these chemicals are also photoactive in the lower troposphere and even in the upper layers of the snow.
+Research at Summit Station seeks to understand the processes involved and how they might play into the global cycling of these agents.
+Emissions resulting from the burning of fossil fuels on site can hopelessly skew the research results.
+Due to the sensitive nature of much of the research conducted at Summit Station.
+NSF seeks to find a "zero-emissions" vehicle for transporting researchers and support staff to and from research sites.
+Due to the sensitive nature of much of the research conducted at Summit Station, NSF seeks to find a "zero-emissions" vehicle for transporting researchers and support staff to and from research sites.
 With the recent advancements in battery and motor technology, it is now possible to fill this niche.